 Satisfying the obligations of this debt could adversely affect the amount or timing of any distributions to our stockholders.
 We may choose to satisfy, repurchase, or refinance this debt through public or private equity or debt financings if we deem such financings available on favorable terms.
 If any or all of the Notes are not converted into shares of our common stock before the maturity date, we will have to pay the holders the full aggregate principal amount of the Notes then outstanding.
 Any of the above payments could have a material adverse effect on our cash position.
-If we fail to satisfy these obligations, it may result in a default under certain of our other debt instruments, if any.
+If we fail to satisfy these obligations, it may result in a default under the indenture, which could result in a default under certain of our other debt instruments, if any.
 Any such default would harm our business and the price of our securities could fall.